 Johnson believes short jail sentences could be beneficial.
 He says many offenders come out focused and ready to make changes in their lives.
-However, it can be counterproductive for repeat offenders with an alcohol use disorder.
+However, it can be counterproductive for repeat offenders who suffer from alcohol addiction.

 “For those people that pick up that second or third DUI, an extensive jail sentence is only going to derail the positives in their life,” said Johnson.
 “Those individuals need treatment, not a long jail sentence.”

 Treatment can help change a person’s attitude, beliefs and behaviors toward alcohol.
 It can also reduce criminal activity, per the National Institute on Drug Abuse.

 In many states, alcohol abuse assessments or rehab is mandatory for repeat offenders.
 Treatment may also be offered in lieu of incarceration.
 For example, drug courts hold the offender accountable while providing treatment.
 Participants are drug tested regularly and appear before a judge to track progress.